CastleSilver/TaskForge/README.md

-# 🚀 TaskForge: AI-Powered Issue Tracker
+# 🚀 TaskForge - AI-Powered Issue Tracker

 Welcome to **TaskForge**, a smart and developer-friendly issue tracker designed to streamline project management using modern technologies, test-driven development, and AI-enhanced productivity features.